i-lazarev/fbw17-lots/02-html-css/exercises/scss/01-variables/exercise-02/README.md

 ## Task 1

+Convert the given CSS stylesheet to SCSS (=rename the extension from .css to .scss)

+Convert the style.scss to style.css by using the Sass command in the terminal.
+Apply the --watch flag so your changes will be constantly included in the CSS file.

-Adapt the given CSS stylesheet and position the elements as seen in the pictures below.
+Adapt the given SCSS and position the elements as seen in the pictures below.

 Add padding, margins etc where needed.

 Make it responsive.
 Design for mobile first and then desktop.
 Breakpoint: 600px.

-Tipp: Limit the size of the image first, because it is pretty big.
-It should not be able to exceed its container.
+Tip: Limit the size of the image first, because it is pretty big and breaks your whole layout.
+The image should not be able to exceed the boundaries of its container.
+Apply either width or max-width on it.

 ## Task 2